scottlaird/HPE_M510/README.md

 DIMM, although you can re-install it after and it should *barely* clear the top of the DIMM.
 See image below.

+To mount the heatsink, I used [12mm M3 screws](https://www.mcmaster.com/96817A912/).
+These specific ones are designed for screwing into plastic and work fine, although 11mm screws would be better.
+10mm is too short to get started.
+Adding a washing would probably limit how far the screws protrude in the back.

 ### Images

 ![The heatsink on an M510](M510_with_heatsink.jpg)